 City Departments are responsible for preparing financial report for their respective grant funds.
-This includes monthly reimbursement requests, quarterly reporting, reporting to Department Heads and the City of El Paso financial statements.
-GAD staff will review and submit to granting agencies.
+This includes monthly reimbursement requests, quarterly reporting GAD staff will review and submit to granting agencies.
 Refer to Established Timelines in the Grants Management SOPs.

-Programmatic grant reports are the responsibility of the Department receiving the grant funds.
+• Programmatic grant reports are the responsibility of the Department receiving the grant funds.
 This task is usually the responsibility of the Program Manager.
 A copy of programmatic reports must be submitted to the department's finance section and GAD unless programmatic reports contain confidential information.